Gestational Diabetes & Newly Diagnosed: What to Expect?

 The Importance of Snacks and Consistent Eating

 It’s important not to skip meals, and snacks between meals are equally essential.
+Consistent eating helps manage gestational diabetes by maintaining blood sugars and avoiding spikes and lows.
 Going too long without food can cause your body to release glucose, leading to blood sugar spikes.
 The goal is to keep your levels stable, avoiding both highs and lows.
 Low blood sugar can be just as dangerous as high blood sugar, so consistent eating is key.

 Meal and Snack Ideas